 Fun fact: This classic floral perfume was the first fragrance debuted by the American designer.
 Unlike so many of its designer counterparts, this scent has withstood the test of time and is still one of the highest-rated bottles among Nordstrom shoppers.
 The flowery scents of peony and tuberose pair with crisper notes from citrusy grapefruit and neroli plus a hit of vetiver and sandalwood for some earthiness.

-Described by the brand as "luminous, delicate, and vibrant, this floral fragrance belongs to Armani's newish Privé Collection and is said to be a tribute and celebration of Russian culture.
-For Vert Malachite, think delicate white lily accord plus accents of sambac jasmine and ylang-ylang.
+Described by the brand as "a symbol of wisdom and truth," this floral fragrance belongs to Armani's Privé Collection and is said to be a tribute and celebration of India and Italy.
+For Bleu Lazuli, think woodsy notes mixed with honeyed tobacco.

 Regardless of whether you're looking for one of the best floral perfumes with the most cult of followings or simply want to embody Charlize Theron 24/7 (the actress has been the face of the scent since its launch in 1999), Dior's classic perfume, J'Adore, fits the bill.
-In Joy is a slightly more delicate iteration of the original eau de parfum but no less breathtaking and lovely.
-It's less intense with a base of ylang-ylang sourced from Madagascar and lighter notes of fleur de sel and juicy peach to anchor.
+Blood orange, rose, and neroli envelop you instantly.

 Yes, this floral fragrance is an investment, but it's also one of the most luxurious of scents that will last throughout the rest of the season and right into spring.
-Steeped in the stunning scent of jasmine (the fragrance requires over 10,000 flowers!), this beloved scent also features flowery notes from Bulgarian rose (28 dozen buds per ounce is required, by the way!) plus tuberose, ylang-ylang, may rose, civet, and musk.
+Steeped in the stunning scent of jasmine, this beloved scent also features bitter orange, neroli, orange blossom, sandalwood, amber, musk, and vanilla.

 If you typically favor fruity scents but are curious to dip your toe into the world of florals, consider this best-selling perfume from Diptyque.
 It's a daydream-worthy mix of rose, black currant berries, and petitgrain.
 Put simply, it's pretty but not precious.